Temple strives to adhere to the Kink Educators and Producers Code of Conduct.

 The Hang

-The Hang is temple's long-awaited rope jam.
+The Hang is temple's rope jam.
 An unstructured but supervised opportunity for shared rope shenanigans.

 This is not an educational event, and all experience levels are welcome to join.
 Please be mindful of tying within your skill level or asking for support if needed.